 The materials provided for an entire semester of hands-on problem-solving activities for her PreK and Kindergarten students.

 “Thank you so much for allowing me to bring Computer Science to life for my students,” says Lizabeth.
 “I don’t know how long it would have taken otherwise.”

 Who knew that “toy” building blocks could have such a great impact on the future of our students?
-With innovative teachers like Mrs. Webber and the right tools, these kids are learning the tools to succeed in our advancing technological world.
+With innovative teachers like Mrs. Webber, the generosity of organizations like the Moss Creek Community Charitable Fund and the right tools, these kids are learning the tools to succeed in our advancing technological world.

 The Foundation for Educational Excellence exists to serve the public schools of Beaufort County, stepping in to provide grants and funding for innovative teaching projects that fall outside the normal school budget.
 From a student-designed pickleball court to a butterfly garden, and through grants for items like art supplies and medical practice mannequins, the foundation has funded countless new opportunities for local students.

 Wouldn't you like to help create an enhancing educational experience for local students?